Saturday, February 2, 2019*, 10 a.m. - 4 p.m.

 Writing: Bring something you're working on or wanting to start, develop, or finish.
 You're also welcome to bring a laptop if that's your preferred form of word travel.
 If you just want to create on the spot without a plan, you can riff off writing prompts or use some of Caryn's many writing guides (which will be out and about during our retreat).
 If you like to listen to music while you write, bring ear buds or headphones.
 While we'll check in with each other at the beginning, middle, and end of the retreat, we won't be sharing our work aloud although there will be time for you to share a snippet if you choose.

 Mini Coaching Session: Caryn will meet with each participant in her office for 15 minutes to talk about your questions, challenges, breakthroughs, and possibilities as well as craft and process.
-You can also purchase further coaching sessions (to start after the retreat) at a 10% discount.

 Place: Our home is three miles south of Lawrence on the southwest side of a hill with ample vistas of sky, native prairie, brome fields, andwoodlands.
 A friendly dog and two cats live here too.
 Writing spaces include a kitchen table, counter, standing desk, couches, and chairs in a greenhouse, and if weather permits, front porch and back deck.